Taste of Chicago

 Annual food festival in Illinois, U.S.

-The Taste of Chicago (also known locally as The Taste) is the world's largest food festival, held in September in Chicago, Illinois in Grant Park.
+The Taste of Chicago (also known locally as The Taste) is the world's largest food festival, held in July in Chicago, Illinois, in Grant Park.
 The event is also the largest festival in Chicago.
-Non-food-related events include live music on multiple stages, including the Petrillo Music Shell, pavilions, and performances.
-Musical acts vary from nationally known artists like Carlos Santana, Moby, Kenny Rogers, or Robert Plant to name just a few, to local artists.
-Since 2008, The Chicago Country Music Festival was held simultaneously with the Taste of Chicago but now has its own two-day festival, typically held in the fall.
-The Taste of Chicago also has rides present which may include a Ferris wheel and the Jump to Be Fit among others.
+Non-food-related events include live music on multiple stages, including the Petrillo Music Shell, pavilions and performances.
+Musical acts range from nationally known artists like Carlos Santana, Moby, Kenny Rogers and Robert Plant, to name just a few, to local artists.
+Since 2008, The Chicago Country Music Festival has been held simultaneously with the Taste of Chicago, but it now has its own two-day festival, typically held in the fall.
+The Taste of Chicago also has rides such as the Ferris wheel and the Jump to Be Fit, among others.